Sunday, November 11, 2012

 Pump Stations for irrigation along the river

 Here are a few photos taken along the Rio Guadalquivir from inland Seville to coastal Bonanza, a distance of 55nm (6-7hrs).
-With a strong river current we were able to ride the tide all the way doing at times 9 knots.
+With a strong river current we were able to ride the tide all the way doing, at times, 9 knots.
 Whoo Hoooooo!

 Darth Vader of the River - fishing boats air nets

-Challenged to a race upriver - they nearly won!!
+We were challenged to a race upriver - they nearly won!!

-ICW memories along 55nm of river
+ICW memories.
+Shipping traffic along 55nm of river

 Stork nests decorate an otherwise horizontal landscape